 A broad foundation, comprising introductions to organizational behavior, financial and managerial accounting, corporate finance and the function of capital markets, marketing strategy and economics, will be provided during the first semester.

 Building on this, the second semester further develops students' proficiency in operations management, quality management and supply chain management approaches and techniques.
 Thus gradually strengthening the link between general managerial work and the challenges emerging in modern manufacturing and service operations.

 All teaching activities are in English.
-A significant amount of these take an interactive approach, through extensive use of group-based work, case studies and seminars, to stimulate dialogue between and learning from the diverse experiences of students and teachers.
+A significant amount of these take an interactive approach, through extensive use of group-based work, case studies and seminars in order to stimulate dialogue and learning from the diverse experiences of students and teachers.